Hikiwari Natto & Kotsubu Natto: Types of Natto Beans

 “Natto (納豆)” are fermented soybeans with a peculiar odor and slimy consistency which are famous as a superfood with various health benefits.

-It is known that the Japanese food delicacy can contribute to having a long life, however, have you ever heard that based on the size there are several types of Natto?
+It is known that the Japanese delicacy can contribute to having a long life, however, have you ever heard that there are several varieties of Natto according to the size?

 |The Size of Soybeans||The Name of Natto|